hayzee/flowfun/README.md

 # flowfun

-Clojurescript starter project with shadow-cljs.
+Clojurescript starter project with shadow-cljs and Flowbite.

 ## Usage